soopdop/blog_deployer/source/_posts/Movie-Spiderman-2002-Scene-1.md

 3. [Narration] The story of my life is not for the faint of heart.
 4. [Narration] If somebody said it was a happy little tale, if somebody told you I was just your average ordinary guy, not a care in the world, somebody lied.
 5. [Narration] But let me assure you.
-5. [Narration] This, like any worth telling, is all about a girl.
+5. [Narration] This, like any story worth telling, is all about a girl.
 That girl.
 6. [Narration] The girl next door: Mary Jane Watson, the woman I've loved since before I even liked girls.
 7. [Narration] I'd like to tell you that's me next to her.
 Aw, heck, I'd even take him.
 2. [Peter] Hey!
 Stop the bus!